Exning Primary School, Suffolk

 Hamish & Milo and the Suffolk Delivering Better Value Project

-As part of Suffolk local authority’s Delivering Better Value (DBV) Project, Hamish & Milo was selected as the core wellbeing resource and offered to schools across the county.
+As part of the Suffolk local authority's Delivering Better Value (DBV) Project, Hamish & Milo was selected as their preferred Emotional Wellbeing Intervention provider and offered to schools across the county.
+Exning Primary School was keen to participate and, in September 2024, proudly joined the Hamish & Milo community.

-Ruth Clifford-Turner, SENCo
+Ruth Clifford-Turner, SENCO

-As part of Exning’s whole school SEND approach, children are identified for specific Hamish & Milo intervention groups based on individual need.
-Groups are generally mixed-age, including pupils from Year 2 to Year 6.
+As part of Exning's whole school SEND approach, children are identified for specific Hamish & Milo intervention groups based on individual need.

 The programmes delivered so far include:

-“I love the structure and how each theme helps children talk about their feelings.
-It’s not a tick-box exercise, it’s about what the children are thinking and feeling.
-Listening to them bounce ideas off each other is so powerful.”
+"What stands out most is how much fun the children have – and how much it matters to them to know they're not alone.
+I love the structure and how each theme helps children talk about their feelings.
+It's not a tick-box exercise – it's about what the children are thinking and feeling.
+Listening to them bounce ideas off each other is so powerful."

 Louise Carter, HLTA